lanl/Tardigrade-examples/README.rst

 .. peta-start-do-not-remove

-Several WAVES workflows upscale DNS run by others from the CU Boulder PSAAP project and stored on the `PetaLibrary`_.
+Several WAVES workflows upscale DNS run by others from the CU Boulder `PSAAP`_ project and stored in the `PetaLibrary`_.
 These DNS results may be copied using the following command:

   .. code-block::